e-gunn/election-map/README.md

 # Election Map
-Interactive U.S.A. presidential election map.
+Interactive election map with a twist on marathon running.

 ## Project Details